 When an offer is made, most of your potential customers will experience buying resistance.
 There will be objections, excuses, and questions.
 We are mostly interested in the latter.

-Let’s say that someone landed on your product page, and watched your whiteboard animation video explaining what it can do for them.
+Let’s say that someone landed on your product page, and watched your whiteboard and cartoon animation video explaining what it can do for them.
 If that viewer is a serious buyer, they will have 1-3 legitimate questions before they commit to making purchase.
 By answering those questions as quickly as possible – ideally, before they leave – you can massively improve your conversions.

 Live chat is the best way to do this in a way that’s seamless, non-intrusive, and attention-grabbing at the same time.